 I obtained my Medical Degree in Preventive Medicine from I.M.
 Sechenov First Moscow State Medical University, the oldest and the most prestigious medical university in the former Soviet Union.
 Subsequently, I completed a specialization in Epidemiology and Public Health at the Turkmen State Medical University, and my decade-long practice was in the field of infectious disease prevention, with duties involved investigation of infectious disease outbreaks, development of working preventive frameworks in public health policy, serving as an epidemiologist for the urban and indigenous settings in Turkmenistan.

 I have established myself as an innovative and multidisciplinary researcher on topic of neurological disorders and injuries at the international level.
 I have successfully worked with researchers across disciplines, worked with clinicians and research participants in clinical settings, and conducted work with large administrative health databases stored at the Institute for Clinical and Evaluative Sciences.
-To date, I have 58 peer-reviewed publications and books‘ chapters, most as a first author, with several under review.
+To date, I have 60 peer-reviewed publications and ten books‘ chapters, with several under review.
 These publications concern prevention, treatment, and rehabilitation of traumatic brain and spinal cord injury, and Alzheimer’s disease and related dementias and their consequences.

 Through my years of service in a number of roles and disciplines within clinical, public health, disability and academic settings, I developed strong interpersonal and communications skills.
 I am committed to population and public health promotion and prevention initiatives, and to focusing on health and disease from a range of disciplinary perspectives.
 I am highly dedicated to disseminating knowledge and mentoring trainees across a broad range of professional and research-based programs.
 My contributions have been recognized internationally by 2015 Deborah L. Wilkerson Early Career Award from the American Congress of Rehabilitation Medicine, 2017 Elio Lugaresi Award for Education from the World Sleep Congress and 2019 Robert D. Voogt North America Brain Injury Society Founders Award.